jdalberthal/Video-and-Image-Fun/README.md

   - **Description**: Displays selected images and videos on a rotating 3D sphere using the native Windows MediaElement.
   - **Dependencies**: PowerShell with .NET/WPF access.

+- **`Show-ImagesVideosFacetedSphereMediaElementSingle.ps1`**
+  - **Description**: Displays a single playlist of media on all facets of a rotating 3D faceted sphere using the native Windows MediaElement.
+  - **Dependencies**: PowerShell with .NET/WPF access.

-- **`Show-ImagesVideosFacetedSphereMediaElement.ps1`**
+- **`Show-ImagesVideosFacetedSphereMediaElementMulti.ps1`**
-  - **Description**: Displays selected images and videos on a rotating 3D faceted sphere using the native Windows MediaElement.
+  - **Description**: Displays selected images and videos on a rotating 3D faceted sphere, with each facet playing media independently from the playlist.
+Uses the native Windows MediaElement.
   - **Dependencies**: PowerShell with .NET/WPF access.

 ## Getting Started